yimingdeveloper/GitPractice/README.md

 # GitPractice
 repository for git practice

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-This repository is used to practice git operations.